Roots of the Vietnam War

 As the first U.S. troops were withdrawn, those who remained became increasingly angry and frustrated, exacerbating problems with morale and leadership.
 Tens of thousands of soldiers received dishonorable discharges for desertion, and about 500,000 American men from 1965-73 became “draft dodgers,” with many fleeing to Canada to evade conscription.
 Nixon ended draft calls in 1972, and instituted an all-volunteer army the following year.

-By the end of June 1972, however, after another failed offensive into South Vietnam, Hanoi was finally willing to compromise.
+By the end of June 1972, however, after a failed offensive into South Vietnam, Hanoi was finally willing to compromise.
 Kissinger and North Vietnamese representatives drafted a peace agreement by early fall, but leaders in Saigon rejected it, and in December Nixon authorized a number of bombing raids against targets in Hanoi and Haiphong.
 Known as the Christmas Bombings, the raids drew international condemnation.

-Legacy of the Vietnam War
+When Did the Vietnam War End?

 In 1976, Vietnam was unified as the Socialist Republic of Vietnam, though sporadic violence continued over the next 15 years, including conflicts with neighboring China and Cambodia.
 Under a broad free market policy put in place in 1986, the economy began to improve, boosted by oil export revenues and an influx of foreign capital.
-Trade and diplomatic relations between Vietnam and the U.S. were resumed in the 1990s.
+Trade and diplomatic relations between Vietnam and the U.S. resumed in the 1990s.

 Psychologically, the effects ran even deeper.
-The war had pierced the myth of American invincibility, and had bitterly divided the nation.
-Many returning veterans faced negative reactions from both opponents of the war (who viewed them as having killed innocent civilians) and its supporters (who saw them as having lost the war), along with physical damage including the effects of exposure to the harmful chemical herbicide Agent Orange, millions of gallons of which had been dumped by U.S. planes on the dense forests of Vietnam.
+The war had pierced the myth of American invincibility and had bitterly divided the nation.
+Many returning veterans faced negative reactions from both opponents of the war (who viewed them as having killed innocent civilians) and its supporters (who saw them as having lost the war), along with physical damage including the effects of exposure to the toxic herbicide Agent Orange, millions of gallons of which had been dumped by U.S. planes on the dense forests of Vietnam.